syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 {% endhighlight %}
 {% endtabs %}

-N> The keyboard will be collapsed when editing grid cell gets unfocused.
+N> The keyboard will collapse when the editing grid cell loses focus.

 ## Support for IEditableObject